Your GPU fans are suddenly loud, and you don’t know what to do.

 As the fans blow, they collect dust, and over time it can get jammed.
 So clean your fans if they’re dirty.

 If your GPU fans are not dirty, maybe there’s some hardware or software issue.
 Go through the fixes mentioned above to solve it.
-Also, Check out how you can access the Steam Screenshot folder.

 Why Are The Fans On My GPU Not Spinning?